Vayk: Culture

 The remains of an old settlement of Moz dating back to the 1st millennium BC is found at the northeast of Vayk.

 The Vayk bridge of the 17th century spanning the Arpa River is located 1km west of the town.
 The bridge was renovated by Ivan Paskevich in 1827, during his campaign against Qajar Persia.

 The town of Vayk has a cultural centre with 2 theatre halls (600 and 200 seats), a music academy, an art academy, and a public library with more than 180,000 items.

 The Karen Demirchyan public park is located at the centre of the town.

 A speciality of Vaik is Karshm, a local walnut-based soup with red as well as green beans, chickpeas and spices.
 It is garnished with red pepper and garlic.

 Transportation

 The M-2 Motorway that connects Armenia from north to south, passes through the town.
 The town is connected with the surrounding communities through a regional networks of well-developed roads.

 Economy

 The economy of Vayk is based on service, agriculture, and manufacturing.
-The largest industrial firm in the town is the "Vayk Group" Company founded in 2000 which produces wine, and dried fruits.
+Vayk Winery, established in 2000, is a wine producer based in Vayk.
 Other major firms include the "WCW of Vaik" building materials factory founded in 1968, "Meg Ararat" factory for tea production founded in 2008.
 Retail, food, and service centers along the M2 highway play a significant role in the town's economy.
 In 2020, the first industrial photovoltaic power station was launched in Vayk producing up to 5.3MW power.

 The town has its own central hospital since 1984.